Linear algebra and group theory: 8a. Hilbert spaces

 \begin{proposition} The sequences of numbers $x=(x_i)$ which are square-summable,

 form a Hilbert space, denoted $l^2(\mathbb N)$, with the following scalar product:

 In fact, given any index set $I$, we can construct a Hilbert space $l^2(I)$, in this way. \end{proposition}

-\begin{proof} The fact that we have indeed a complex vector space with a scalar product is elementary, and the fact that this space is indeed complete is very standard too. \end{proof}
+\begin{proof} The fact that we have indeed a complex vector space with a scalar product is elementary, and the fact that this space is indeed complete is very standard too.
+We will leave all the verifications here, which are straightforward, as an exercise. \end{proof}

 On the other hand, we can talk as well about spaces of functions, as follows:

 \begin{proposition} Given an interval $X\subset\mathbb R$, the quantity

 is a scalar product, making $H=L^2(X)$ a Hilbert space. \end{proposition}